elementor/elementor/docs/data/base/v2/controller.md

         }

         public function get_permission_callback( $request ) {
-                // Just for the example to work without extra permissions.
-                // In real word, it would check the user permission to the current resource. return true;
+            // In real word, it would check the user permission to the current resource. return false;
         }
     }
     ```